AWBuchanan7/temple/README.md

 # Temple
 A library for modding The Legend of Zelda: Ocarina of Time with TypeScript in Project64.
 Temple is in _very_ early stage development.
 Currently the actual implementation of Temple exists in the "./Temple/" directory.
 Early demonstrative mods that are built with Temple are included in the "./ExampleMods/" directory.

-__Please see our wiki for more information: [Temple Wiki](https://github.com/AWBuchanan7/Temple/wiki)__ including info on where the project is going, and how to install Temple!
+__Please see our wiki for more information: [Temple Wiki](https://github.com/AWBuchanan7/Temple/wiki)!__ The wiki includes info on where the project is going, and how to install Temple!

 Also, feel free to open an issue if you have problems!
 Or, if you are a hacker feel free to contribute or to open an issue to get in touch with me to share information about the game!
 Anything helps, even just Gameshark codes/memory addresses and what they do!